sabifo4/Tutorial_MCMCtree/01_PC/01_Hessian/README.md

 According to the two cases stated above:

-a) Time unit = 1 Myr: mean_rate_1Myr = alpha / beta --> beta = alpha / mean_rate = 2/mean_rate_1Myr
+* Time unit = 1 Myr: mean_rate_1Myr = alpha / beta --> beta = alpha / mean_rate = 2/mean_rate_1Myr
-a) Time unit = 100 Myr: mean_rate_100Myr = alpha / beta --> beta = alpha / mean_rate = 2/mean_rate_100Myr
+* Time unit = 100 Myr: mean_rate_100Myr = alpha / beta --> beta = alpha / mean_rate = 2/mean_rate_100Myr

 The beta parameter when time unit = 1 Myr is normally too large, so we shall focus on the mean rate calculated when time unit = 100 Myr.
 In that way, the calibrated tree should be in this time unit too (i.e., do not forget to scale the calibrations accordingly!).
 ```

-If you run the [R script `calculate_rateprior.R`](scripts/calculate_rateprior.R), you will see how all the steps described above take place and a new PDF file with the prior distribution to be used will be generated in a new directory called `out_RData`.
+If you run the [R script `calculate_rateprior.R`](scripts/calculate_rateprior.R), you will see how all the steps described above take place and a new PDF file called `gamma_dists.pdf` is saved in a new directory called `out_RData`.
+This file shows a plot with the gamma distribution fixing `$\alpha=2$` and another plot with other gamma distributions with larger values of $\alpha$ that you could use if you felt that a narrower distribution around the estimated value for the mean rate is best to be used as a prior on the rate.

-As part of this tutorial, we have included a [template control file](control_files/prepbaseml.ctl) with the $\alpha$ and $\beta$ parameters (as defined using the R script above) for the gamma distribution as a prior on the rates.
+As part of this tutorial, we have included a [template control file](control_files/prepbaseml.ctl) with the $\alpha$ and $\beta$ parameters (as defined using the R script above) for the gamma distribution as a vague prior on the rates.
 Note that several options will be subsequently modified to fit the analysis with this dataset (i.e., you will see some options that have flags in capital letters, which will be replaced with the correct value for said option).

-Please note that, if you are adapting this tutorial to analyse a different dataset, you should change the options of the control file to fir your dataset.
+Please note that, if you are adapting this tutorial to analyse a different dataset, you should change the options of the control file to fit your dataset.
 E.g.:

 * Adjust `ndata` to the number of alignment blocks (i.e., amount of data partitions) in your alignment file.
 * Adjust the prior on the rate, `rgene_gamma`, according to the value of $\alpha$ and $\beta$ that you have calculated following the steps above.